Xiaohongshu: History

+In 2021, Xiaohongshu applied for an initial public offering in the United States.
+However, it decided to transfer the IPO from the United States to Hong Kong in the same year.
+According to a Bloomberg News report in July, this included requiring all companies holding the data of more than 1 million users to submit a cyber security review, which was one of the reasons for the suspension of Xiaohongshu's listing in the United States.
+Reuters reported that the US IPO was cancelled after Chinese regulators voiced concern over the listing venue.

 In 2023, Sequoia China bought the Xiaohongshu shares in multiple transactions at a valuation of $14 billion.

+On 18 April 2019, the Chinese Communist Party (CCP) Branch of Xingyin Information Technology (Shanghai) Co., Ltd. (Xiaohongshu) was established in Shanghai.
+On 15 May 2024, the Xiaohongshu (Beijing) Branch Committee of the CCP was established.

 According to the Financial Times, Xiaohongshu completed a round of stake sales of existing shares to new and former investors around July 2024 that valued the company at around $17 billion.
 This round saw participation from prominent venture capital investors, including DST Global, HongShan (formerly Sequoia China), Hillhouse Investment, Boyu Capital, and CITIC Capital.
 The platform, which already has significant backing from Chinese tech giants Tencent and Alibaba, achieved profitability in 2023 with a net profit of $500 million on revenues of $3.7 billion.
-It generates revenue primarily through advertising, particularly from cosmetics brands.
-However, it faces challenges as many users purchase recommended items on other platforms such as Taobao and Tmall, limiting Xiaohongshu's direct e-commerce potential.
 Despite having a large user base of over 300 million monthly active users with high engagement, its total revenue remains significantly lower than Douyin's.

-2025 influx of American users

-In January 2025, the banning of TikTok in the US caused many US users to look for a TikTok alternative, which led to a significant increase in Xiaohongshu downloads.
-An online live named "Tiktok Refugee" spreaded on Xiaohongshu in January, and more than 50,000 users joined to discuss this topic.
-Chinese people shared food, clothes, modern development, etc. with American users, exchanging the cultures of the two countries.
-About 700,000 new users joined in just two days, and U.S. downloads jumped more than 200% year-over-year and 194% week-over-week.
-It was the most-downloaded free app in the App Store on 14 January and #TikTokRefugee became a trending topic, referring to former TikTok users as "refugees".
-American users describe the move to Xiaohongshu both as a way to preserve TikTok-like community and as a kind of protest against U.S. government pressure on TikTok, while it gives Chinese users a chance to interact with large numbers of English-speaking users.
-With state broadcaster China Central Television (CCTV) supporting the influx, most Chinese citizens warmly welcomed the US users, while some Chinese nationalist bloggers warned against American influence.